jd-campbell/jd-campbell/Conference_Notes/PAG30.md

   * Using North Uniform Soybean Trail (NUST) data and it is available on [SoyBase.org](SoyBase.og) and [SoybeanBase] (https://soybeanbase.breedinginsight.net).
   * For breeders Genomic selection (GS) can fast forward the breeding pipeline.
 GS saves: 4 years saved in parent section; 2 years saved in variety releases; Saves over $70,000 in land use.
   * Genomic prediction accuracy in SoyNAM variey from 20% to 50%.
 Genomic selection performs as effectively as phenotypic selection for increasing seed yield in soybean.
 [Research paper](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/tpg2.20285)
-  * Challenges for academic breeding programs:

-   Cost of genotyping.
-   Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers).
-   Risk of failure.
+  * Challenges for academic breeding programs: Cost of genotyping; Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers); Risk of failure.
   * Efforts to help the challenges -> Database development and training material

+  * [SOYGEN](https://ncsrp.com/wp-content/uploads/2022/02/NCSRP-2021-Genetic-Gain.pdf): Science Optimized Yield Gains across ENvironments
+  * SOYGEN using the NUST past and present data - again available on both [SoyBase.org](SoyBase.og) and [SoybeanBase] (https://soybeanbase.breedinginsight.net).
+  * Dara from NUST is publicly available and the phenotypic data is available on [SoyBase](https://soybase.org/ncsrp/queryportal/)
 ---

 4. Katy Martin Rainey: Genetic Improvement of Complex Traits in Soybean: Insights into Selection for Yield, Maturity and Seed Quality